The correct classification of incoming goods is a legal

 trade laws, including the correct commodity codes and import documentation.

-QAD Precision Import Management includes an automated Classification
+QAD Precision's import management software includes an automated

-Worksheet and GRI Wizard to assist with correct classification.
-All
+Classification Worksheet and GRI Wizard to assist with correct

-classification determinations are then added to the solution’s Global
+classification.
+All classification determinations are then added to

 The Global Product Item Master also allows for multiple import and